LeandroPy/bin2Dec/README.md

 ## User Stories

--   [ ] User can enter up to 8 binary digits in one input field
+-   [x] User can enter up to 8 binary digits in one input field.
--   [ ] User must be notified if anything other than a 0 or 1 was entered
+-   [x] User must be notified if anything other than a 0 or 1 was entered.
--   [ ] User views the results in a single output field containing the decimal (base 10) equivalent of the binary number that was entered
+-   [x] User views the results in a single output field containing the decimal (base 10) equivalent of the binary number that was entered.

 ## Bonus features

--   [ ] User can enter a variable number of binary digits
+-   [x] User can enter a variable number of binary digits

 ------------------------------------------------------------------------------------------------------------------------------------------------------